210913-USF-NET/trainer-code/01CSharp/git.md

 ## Generating .gitignore file
 - If your application consists of only .NET stuff, and you need to only ignore .NET files, you can simply use ```dotnet new gitignore``` command at the root source directory to have .NET sdk generate one for you
 - If your stack is bigger than plain old .NET, [gitignore.io](https://gitignore.io) can help.
-- if you want to ignore any additional files those templatese did not include for you, just add the file/folder path to the gitignore file
+- if you want to ignore any additional files those templates did not include for you, just add the file/folder path to the gitignore file